awslabs/kinesis-aggregation/java/KinesisDeaggregatorV2/README.md

 ### Creating a Deaggregator

-There are two supported base classes that can be used for Deaggregation, `com.amazonaws.services.lambda.runtime.events.KinesisEvent.KinesisEventRecord` and `com.amazonaws.services.kinesis.model.Record`.
-These support Lambda based access, and Kinesis SDK access respectively.
+There are two supported base classes that can be used for Deaggregation, `com.amazonaws.services.lambda.runtime.events.KinesisEvent.KinesisEventRecord` and `software.amazon.awssdk.services.kinesis.model.Record`.
+These support Lambda based access, and Kinesis V2 SDK access respectively.
 Use of any other base class will throw an `InvalidArgumentsException`.

 This project uses Java Generics to handle these different types correctly.
 To create a Lambda compliant Deaggregator, use: